 A better customer experience with a higher conversion rate and fewer returns can mean more revenue.

 Dive Deeper : How to build it with Amazon AI Service — Amazon Sumerian

 MarketsandMarkets estimates the global PIM market size is expected to grow from USD 9.0 billion in 2020 to USD 16.0 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 12.2% the forecast period.
 The major factors driving the growth of the PIM industry include rising demand for PIM solution from flourishing eCommerce industry and increasing need to offering enhanced customer services.

 Product Experience Management is crucial to customer experience.
-Every single interaction that you have with your customers is an opportunity to create something truly remarkable.
-The product information that you provide is an integral part of the customer journey.
+Every interaction you have with your customers is an opportunity to create something truly remarkable.
+The product information you provide is an integral part of the customer journey.
 The quality of your product data influences the trust in your brand, your products, and ultimately the customer’s buying decision.